ember-learn/guides-source/guides/release/components-update/introducing-components.md

 ## Breaking Components Down Further

-Components can be used _within_ other components, so we can continue to break down our template if we want.
+We can use components _within_ other components, so we can continue to break down our template into smaller pieces if we want.
 For instance, Tomster's avatar could be made into its own component that is then used within the `<ReceivedMessage>`.

 ```handlebars {data-filename="app/components/received-message-avatar.hbs"}
 <aside>